-It's a one time fee for a license with no time limit.
-For $19.95 you have puzzles forever (you can always have new puzzles available as you can create them with any picture visible on your screen).
+It's a one time fee for a license of the software with no time limit.
+For $19.95 you have the ability to create puzzles forever (you can always have new puzzles available as you can create them with any picture visible on your screen).

 I bought the program in the past, but I need to install the program and I can not find the email you sent.
 What can I do?